 - Flush or rinse clean water through the system, put the drain plug back in, and you're all set!

-Aside from descaling the boiler system, there is very little as far as real maintenance of these machines.
+Aside from descaling the boiler system, there is very little in terms of steam cleaner maintenance.
 There are, however, a few helpful tips you want to keep in mind.

 Except when you are descaling, do NOT put anything other than water in the tank.